Italy: 7 places to travel to in the boot country is written by Ida Dreboldt Kofoed-Hansen.

 Like many other places in Italy, there are lots of cities with beautiful historic buildings.
 The old port city of Trieste is close to the border Slovenia.
 The Italians have a close relationship with coffee, but in Trieste the hot black drink is really appreciated; they have a coffee museum and even an annual coffee brewing festival.
 If you're in town anyway, do not deceive yourself for this whimsical experience.

-It is also in the northeastern part of Italy that you will find the city of Udine.
-This ancient medieval town has, among other things, a very beautiful palace built by the same builders who built palaces in Venice.
-The city is worth a visit and has a stripe exciting sights.
+It is also in the north-eastern part of Italy that you will find the city of Udine.
+This old medieval town has, among other things, a very beautiful palace, built by the same builders who built palaces in Venice.
+The city is worth a visit and has a number of exciting sights.